sid-r-singh/blog-new/content/blog/git-folders-remotes-clones/index.md

 As an example, let's say that we have an existing local repository named X, containing commits that we would like to push to a remote repository.
 We can log into GitHub and create a new repository named X. Then from our existing local repository, we execute the `git remote add` command.
 In this example, we name our remote repository origin and we specify the URL copied from GitHub.

 ## Clones

-The name for the remote URL is created when you execute git clone.
+Coning refers to the act of creating local copy of a repository (remote one).
+Note that the name or alias (usually **origin**) for the remote URL is automatically created when you execute git clone.
 To understand this better let's clone a repo & then change into the repo's directory.
 ```bash
 git clone https://github.com/sid-r-singh/firebase-auth.git
 cd .\firebase-auth\